mjvallone/whisper_transcriptions/README.md

         python transcript_automation.py PATH_TO_FOLDER_WITH_MP3s

 For every mp3 file you'll get a text file with audio transcription in the same folder where audio is.
-Text file will be name as the audio file.
+Text file will be named as the audio file.

 ## If you want to run it with Streamlit (Work In Progress)